maotcha/cse15l-lab-reports/lab-report-5-week-10.md

 ![change 2 for test file 14](https://maotcha.github.io/cse15l-lab-reports/test-file-14-change-2.png)

-The relevant code from the provided implementation is shown above.
-The bug in this code is that the program never checks if there's a backslash at the start of a new line; in Markdown, `\` is used as an escape character.
+The relevant code from the provided implementation is shown above (highlighted).
+The bug in this code is that the program never checks if there's a backslash before the open square bracket; in Markdown, `\` is used as an escape character so if a backslash comes before the start of an open square bracket, the following text won't be considered a link even if it has the proper format.
 To fix the code, I would add an additional condition in both of the highlighted if statements that checks if there's a backslash before the open square bracket.

 [Return to the home page](https://maotcha.github.io/cse15l-lab-reports/)